Winter Garden Theatre (1850): Laura Keene

-Despite the success of the theatre under the management of Laura Keene, the Panic of 1857 bankrupted the theatre and it was forced to be closed once again.
+Despite the success of the theatre under Laura Keene, the Panic of 1857 bankrupted the theatre, and it was forced to close once again.

 This house was reopened Sept.
 8, 1856 as Burton's New Theatre, managed by William Evans Burton, with The Rivals.
-In 1858, Joseph Jefferson performed in the burlesque Mazeppa by F. A. Brady in which he was drawn across the stage atop a Crandall horse.
+In 1858, Joseph Jefferson performed in the burlesque Mazeppa by F. A. Brady.
+He was drawn across the stage atop a Crandall horse.

 Dion Boucicault

-During the summer of 1859, the daring actor–playwright–manager Dion Boucicault, called "the most conspicuous English dramatist of the 19th century", tried his hand at management, took over the theatre, and gave the theatre its final name of The Winter Garden Theatre with the opening of his original burlesque Chamooni III on October 19, 1859.
+During the summer of 1859, the daring actor–playwright–manager Dion Boucicault (1820–1890), called "the most conspicuous English dramatist of the 19th century", tried his hand at management, took over the theatre, and gave the theatre its final name of The Winter Garden Theatre with the opening of his original burlesque Chamooni III on October 19, 1859.
 The theatre was aptly named The Winter Garden because Boucicault remodeled the theatre extensively, surprisingly cutting the auditorium in half and installing "artificial tropical plants after a Parisian prototype."
 Boucicault effectively turned the theatre into a "winter garden" in the fall of the year.
-Among Boucicault's stable of first-rung actors were Joseph Jefferson, Agnes Robertson, and Mrs. John Wood.
-Boucicault's dramatization of Charles Dickens's Christmas story Cricket on the Hearth was his opening production, starring Jefferson as Caleb Plummer and Robertson as Dot; this immensely popular production eventually toured, as one critic has said, to "every possible playhouse in English-speaking America."
+Among Boucicault's stable of first-rung actors were Joseph Jefferson (1829–1905), Agnes Kelly Robertson (1833–1916), and Mrs. John Wood (born Matilda Charlotte Vining, 1831–1915).
+Boucicault's dramatization of Charles Dickens's (1812–1870) Christmas story Cricket on the Hearth was his opening production, starring Jefferson as Caleb Plummer and Robertson as Dot.
+This immensely popular production eventually toured, as one critic has said, to "every possible playhouse in English-speaking America."

 The Octoroon

-That winter, on December 5 of 1859, Boucicault premiered one of his most popular - and controversial - melodramas The Octoroon, subtitled "Life in Louisiana", which he had adapted from the novel The Quadroon by Thomas Mayne Reid.
+That winter, on December 5 of 1859, Boucicault premiered one of his most popular – and controversial – melodramas The Octoroon, subtitled "Life in Louisiana", which he had adapted from the novel The Quadroon by Thomas Mayne Reid (1818–1883).
 The Octoroon, dealing with people of mixed white and African heritage, caused nothing short of a sensation, to see on the stage a drama that provoked discussions about race and politics.
 About this new phenomenon, The New York Times wrote that it had become "the great dramatic sensation of the season":